 Dr. Federico is a practicing pediatrician as well as Director of General Pediatrics and School and Community Programs at Denver Health, and an Associate Professor of Pediatrics at the University of Colorado School of Medicine.
 He received his undergraduate and medical degrees from the University of Arizona, then completed his training in Pediatrics and a Primary Care Research Fellowship at the University of Colorado, as well as a Physician Advocacy Fellowship.
 His advocacy work has focused on eliminating barriers to health coverage by improving enrollment in Medicaid and the Children’s Health Insurance Program.
 Dr. Federico is a past President of the AAP Colorado.

 Martha Middlemist, MD, FAAP

 Dr. Middlemist is a community pediatrician at Pediatrics 5280, where she is a partner.
 She graduated from the University of Denver, attended the University of Colorado School of Medicine, and completed her pediatric training at Children’s Hospital Colorado.
-Dr. Middlemist has served the AAP Colorado as Treasurer, Vice President, and President, and is currently leads the Legislative and Policy Committee.
-Dr. Middlemist also now serves the American Academy of Pediatrics as Vice Chair for District VIII.
+Dr. Middlemist has served the AAP Colorado as Treasurer, Vice President, and President.
+Dr. Middlemist also now serves the American Academy of Pediatrics as the Chair for District VIII.